Radical ProstatectomyRadical Prostatectomy

 Radical prostatectomy requires a stay in the hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Procedures may vary depending on your condition and your healthcare provider’s practices.

-Generally, a radical prostatectomy (either retropubic or perineal approach) follows this process:
+Generally, a radical prostatectomy starts with this process:

-- Once you're sedated, a breathing tube may be put through your throat into your lungs and you'll be connected to a ventilator.
+- Once you’re sedated, a breathing tube may be put through your throat into your lungs and you will be connected to a ventilator.
 This will breathe for you during the surgery.